DataMedSci/pymchelper/docs/sparse_converter.rst

 Threshold value
 ---------------

-Additionally threshold can be specified to remove noisy data.
+Additionally a threshold can be specified to discard noisy data.
 In this case, all data cells with absolute value less or equal than threshold will be treated as zeros.
-Please note that after reconstructing from sparse format we will not get the original data, as values lower than threshold will be overwritten with zeros.
+Please note that after reconstructing from sparse format we won't get the original data, as values lower than threshold will be overwritten with zeros.
 An example usage::